arg0NNY/BetterAnimations/docs/reference/pack.md

 ### `name`

-A non-empty string containing the display name of a pack.
+A non-empty string representing the display name of a pack.

 ### `author`

-A non-empty string containing the username of the author of a pack.
+A non-empty string representing the username of the pack author.

 ### `version`

-A string containing the version of the pack in [SemVer](https://semver.org/) format.
+A string representing the version of the pack in [SemVer](https://semver.org/) format.
 See [RegExp](https://regex101.com/r/vkijKf/1/).

 ### `description` <Badge type="info" text="optional" />

-A non-empty string containing the description of a pack.
+A non-empty string representing the description of a pack.
 Displayed in [Catalog & Library](/usage/packs#catalog-library).

 ### `invite` <Badge type="info" text="optional" />

-A string containing the Discord Server Invite ID.
+A string representing the Discord Server Invite ID.

 For example, an ID of a Discord Server Invite https://discord.gg/M8DBtcZjXD is `M8DBtcZjXD`.